106: Calorie-free oil

 So was she kayaking in the middle of a surfing competition and you would have been fined if you kayaked through the middle of all the surfers.

-But if she can prove she's a surfer by doing hang loose, she'll avoid that
+But if she can prove she's a surfer by doing hang loose, she'll avoid that fine.
+I'm not sure.

 So I was thinking

 this is a weird geographical quirk.
-Because like north coast of British Columbia is a weird one because like British Columbia is like quite far north anyway.
+Because like north coast of British Columbia is a weird one, because like British Columbia is like quite far north anyway.

-I don't know if it's so I was thinking this is one of those weird quirks where there's a bit of British Columbia that sticks out below American or above America, and they're worried that the U.S.
+So I was thinking this is one of those weird quirks where there's a bit of British Columbia that sticks out below American or above America, and they're worried that the US border guards are worried that she's going to cross the border or something like that.

-border guards are worried that she's going to cross the border or something like that, and they'll fine her for that.
-And she's just like, No, I'm fine, just hang loose.
+And they'll fine her for that.
+And she's just like, no, I'm fine, just hang loose.

 I'm staying in Canada.